-After one year under head football coach Jimbo Fisher, the Texas A&M Aggies are inching closer to becoming one of the nation’s elite programs.
-The Aggies nearly beat the Clemson Tigers at home early last season, but would drop three of their four road games to finish with a 9-4 record.
-Entering year two, the Aggies are poised to compete for an SEC West division title and berth in the SEC Championship Game for the first time ever.
+After two years under head football coach Jimbo Fisher, the Texas A&M Aggies are inching closer to becoming one of the nation's elite programs.
+The Aggies nearly beat the Clemson Tigers at home early in his first season, but dropped three of their four road games to finish with a 9-4 record.
+Entering year two, the Aggies were poised to compete for an SEC West title and berth in the SEC Championship Game for the first time ever, but stumbled against its biggest opponents, including the national championship winner LSU Tigers.

-Last week, Texas A&M Athletic Director Scott Woodward left the university to take the same position with SEC rival LSU.
-When fans in College Station heard that news, some thought Fisher’s future might be uncertain in College Station.
-Don’t worry, the 53-year-old coach put all those rumors to rest in a hurry.
+Back in April 2019, Texas A&M Athletic Director Scott Woodward left the university to take the same position with SEC rival LSU.
+When fans in College Station heard that news, some thought Fisher's future might be uncertain in College Station.
+Don't worry, the then-53-year-old coach put all those rumors to rest in a hurry.

 Most importantly, Fisher reaffirmed his commitment to College Station saying, "This place fits my personality."